mxdgroup/sydneychiropractorcbd.com.au/astro/src/content/blog/understanding-thoracic-outlet-syndrome.md

 At Clinic 27, we use the Advanced Biostructural Correction™ (ABC) protocol, which includes meningeal releases, a powerful stretching technique of the spinal nerves which can help to reduce neural tension, specifically in the brachial plexus.

-## Thoracic Outlet Syndrome ExercisesExercises play a crucial role in both treating and preventing TOS.
+## Thoracic Outlet Syndrome Exercises

+Exercises play a crucial role in both treating and preventing TOS.
 Here are some beneficial exercises:

 - Shoulder Blade Squeeze: Squeeze your shoulder blades together, hold for 5 seconds, then release.
 Repeat 10 times.
 - Neck Stretch: Gently tilt your head to one side, bringing your ear towards your shoulder.
 Hold for 15-30 seconds, then repeat on the other side.